withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 end
 ```

-I guess something that’s slightly confusing about it is that every
+> I guess something that’s slightly confusing about it is that every
-action takes two arguments.
+> action takes two arguments.

-**Calum:**
+**Calum**:

-The connection itself
+> The connection itself

-**Jamie:**
+**Jamie**:

-And the params object, which we never actually touched.
+> And the params object, which we never actually touched.

-**Calum:**
+**Calum**:

-No
+> No

-**Jamie:**
+**Jamie**:

-And then you… you can’t mutate the connection because it’s erlang
+> And then you… you can’t mutate the connection because it’s erlang
-and you can’t mutate objects so you create a *new* connection and
+> and you can’t mutate objects so you create a *new* connection and
-you return that from the action.
+> you return that from the action.

-**Calum:**
+**Calum**:

-So you sort of… what’s that weird Erlang mutation operator?
+> So you sort of… what’s that weird Erlang mutation operator?
 Is that
-what that is?
+> what that is?

-**Jamie:**
+**Jamie**:

-Ah no that’s the pipeline thing.
+> Ah no that’s the pipeline thing.
 Yeah so whereas in Rails you receive
-a request, set a load of instance variables and then, like, something
+> a request, set a load of instance variables and then, like, something
-happens afterwards but you don’t return anything from the action,
+> happens afterwards but you don’t return anything from the action,
-in Phoenix you receive the connection, you produce a *new* connection
+> in Phoenix you receive the connection, you produce a *new* connection
-with the changes you want and you return it.
+> with the changes you want and you return it.

-**Calum:**
+**Calum**:

-Right.
+> Right.

-**Jamie:**
+**Jamie**:

-So when do `json` that, like, copies the connection, produces a new
+> So when do `json` that, like, copies the connection, produces a new
-connection with the `Content-Type: application/json` header set on
+> connection with the `Content-Type: application/json` header set on
-it and the body set to whatever data you pass into it, serialised
+> it and the body set to whatever data you pass into it, serialised
-I assume.
+> I assume.
 Or maybe it’s actually that it will… maybe it’s just like
-setting up a load of config for whatever happens which actually goes
+> setting up a load of config for whatever happens which actually goes
-“okay, now I’m going to construct the response”
+> “okay, now I’m going to construct the response”

-**Calum:**
+**Calum**:

-Sure.
+> Sure.

-**Jamie:**
+**Jamie**:

-But that’s like… I think it’s quite nice that there’s nothing outside
+> But that’s like… I think it’s quite nice that there’s nothing outside
-of this function.
+> of this function.
 Like, this is all that comes in and what you return
-is all there is.
+> is all there is.
 It’s a bit like… what’s that book?
 [Thinking Fast
-and Slow][15].
+> and Slow][15].
 One of the things in that book is “What You See is
-All There Is”, referring to one of the theories in that but here
+> All There Is”, referring to one of the theories in that but here
-it’s like, the arguments you receive and the thing you return,
+> it’s like, the arguments you receive and the thing you return,
-that’s all you need to know about.
+> that’s all you need to know about.
 There’s nothing coming from
-anywhere else apart from the methods, sorry functions, available
+> anywhere else apart from the methods, sorry functions, available
-to the module.
+> to the module.

-I think we struggled to find that `json` function but looking at
+> I think we struggled to find that `json` function but looking at
-it now.
+> it now.

-**Calum:**
+**Calum**:

-It seems fairly self explanatory.
+> It seems fairly self explanatory.

-**Jamie:**
+**Jamie**:

-Yeah, it’s just a matter of finding it in the docs.
+> Yeah, it’s just a matter of finding it in the docs.
 It lives in
-[Phoenix.Controller][16] the module.
+> [Phoenix.Controller][16] the module.
 So if you look in there you
-know everything you can do, so that’s pretty cool.
+> know everything you can do, so that’s pretty cool.

-So, what did you think of the pipeline operators then?
+> So, what did you think of the pipeline operators then?
-These things: `|>`
+> These things: `|>`

 ```elixir
 conn